-The Ridgeline was introduced for the 2006 model year, available in RT, RTS and RTL trim levels.
-The following year the chrome-accented RTX debuted.
-There were only minor features updates until '09, when the RTX trim was dropped and the exterior and interior styling was updated.
-The Ridgeline has since soldiered on essentially unchanged, apart from the current version's updated grille and additional Sport trim level.
+The first-generation Honda Ridgeline (2006-2014) was introduced for the '06 model year in a single four-door body style.
+The pickup's design featured carlike unibody construction.
+There were originally three trim levels: RT, RTS and RTL.
+The following year the chrome-accented RTX made its debut.
+There were only minor features updates until '09, when the RTX trim was dropped and the styling was updated inside and out.

 Not much changed until 2012, when a new grille design and a new Sport trim level debuted, the latter slotted between the RT and RTS trims.
 That year also saw minor aerodynamic improvements and engine tweaks that boosted highway mileage by a single mpg.
 The following year brought a new top-of-the-line RTL model and a standard rearview camera for all trim levels.
 For 2014, Honda added a new top trim level known as the Ridgeline SE.

 Standard feature highlights for the base RT included a power-sliding rear window, air-conditioning, a 60/40-split lift-up rear seat, a rearview camera, full power accessories, and a six-speaker sound system with a CD player.
 Moving up through the other trims added alloy wheels, dual-zone automatic climate control, a power driver seat, upgraded audio systems, heated seats, leather upholstery and a navigation system with voice recognition and Bluetooth phone connectivity.

 All first-gen Ridgelines included smart details such as the hidden trunk in the cargo bed that doubled as an ice chest, a dent-proof bedliner and that two-way tailgate.
 All-wheel drive, a four-wheel independent suspension (for a smoother ride and more agile handling) and a trailer hitch with a maximum towing capacity of 5,000 pounds were all standard.